yiping-allison/ecs30/README.md

-# ECS30 - Programming and Problem Solving in C
+# ECS 30 - Programming and Problem Solving in C

 UC Davis